 I shop at Costco about once per month and stock up on lots of pantry staples, as well as fresh produce.
 Those pantry staples often last me well over a month, so I don’t have to buy each of these items on every trip.
-I typically spend roughly 1/3 of my loose monthly grocery budget at Costco.
+I typically spend about one-third of my monthly grocery budget at Costco.

 Here are my favorite healthy Costco finds: